wavemotion-dave/StellaDS/README.md

 * StellaDS.DAT - this contains the per-game settings (basically when you press START on the Configuration screen and it saves out your settings for the current game).
 The easiest way to set all your games back to default settings is to remove this file.
 * StellaDS.HI - this is the high-score file on a per-game basis.
 Up to 10 scores are saved per game by pressing the little Golden Chalice icon on the main screen.
 * StellaDS.EE - this is the SaveKey 32K EEPROM file for games that utilize a SaveKey.
 If you remove it, a new clean blank copy will be created.
+* StellaDS.FAV - this is the 4K favorites file where up to 1024 favorites (like/love - using the SELECT key on the file menu) are stored.
-* Various .sav files - these are the Save State / Restore files (one per game).
+* Various .SAV files - these are the Save State / Restore files (one per game with the same base name as the game ROM).

 Champ Games Support :
 -----------------------